kevdpow/kevdpow.github.io/_posts/2016-11-13-libraries_and_archives_need_developers.markdown

 ## **Libraries and archives are (rarely) high-stress workplaces.**

 Look, do we get stressed?
 Of course.
 Do projects pile up?
 Of course.
 But is the stressor a bottom line, the ROI, or massive layoffs?
 Rarely.
 Libraries encourage exploration and value innovation, which can take time.
-Librarians, particularly those who code, get to work with scholars to build tools that further scholarship.
-They help build online exhibits for important/interesting collections.
+Librarians, particularly those who code, collaborate with scholars to build tools that enhance their scholarship.
+They build online exhibits for important/interesting collections.
 They make it easier for students to request off-site books.
-They build an infrastructure for the discovery of resources.
+They build infrastructures for the discovery of resources.

 ## **Don't I need a Masters Degree, though?**